dheyay/mAIncrafters/docs/final.md

   <img src="https://user-images.githubusercontent.com/43485198/111566408-55218a80-875a-11eb-9f7d-fd48801387b3.png" width="500" height="300">
 </p>

-Another place where the agent is always successful is against a human doing the same task, an average huma would take upwards of 3 minutes on a map where the Final Agent takes 1/3rd of that time.
+Another place where the agent is always successful is against a human doing the same task, an average human would take upwards of 3 minutes on a map where the Final Agent takes 1/3rd of that time.
 On a larger map, the time difference would only increase in the favour of the agent.
 The pathfinding and element locating attribute of the agent aids its accuracy in doing its task.

 #### Accuracy:
 The measure of how close the AI is to completing the task.
 If all necessary materials are not available, it will be judged on how close it was to accomplishing the task, i.e. finishing all the other subtasks.